Here's what we know about the Monterey Park shooting victims

 Two other victims — Yu Lun Kao and Wen Tau Yu — were also from Taiwan, the outlet reported.

-One other victim – Lilian Li, 63 – was also killed in the shooting.
+One other victim – Lilan Li, 63 – was also killed in the shooting.
 We will update as more information becomes available.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.